Configure head node fault tolerance

 - Created inside the Anyscale-managed VPC using the Anyscale-managed security group (

-- Have at least 1 GiB of storage.
+- At least 1 GiB of storage.

 - A 10-node service initially requires around 20 MB of storage.
-Over time the usage for a cluster can increase to 100 MB or more.
+Over time, the usage for a cluster can increase to 100 MB or more.

 Configure fault tolerance in your service config